JosephineKwa/url-shortener/README.md

 ```

 ## Testing Blue Green Deployment
-Run `./switch-blue.sh` to switch to the blue(v1.0.0) deployment.
+Run `./switch-blue.sh` to switch to the blue(v1.0.0) deployment

-Similarly, run `./switch-green.sh` to switch to the green(v1.0.1) deployment.
+Similarly, run `./switch-green.sh` to switch to the green(v1.0.1) deployment

-Use the following endpoint to check the version for the respective deployments: http://api.urlshortener.com/version
+Use the following endpoint to check the version when switching between the respective deployments: http://api.urlshortener.com/version

 ## Logging
-The logging services run on an EFK stack and can be accessed through Kibana dashboard using the following command
+The logging merchanism runs on an EFK stack and can be accessed through Kibana dashboard using the following command
 ```
 minikube addons open efk
 ```
-This will open a Kibana dashboard in a browser containing logs from all namespaces in the Kubernetes cluster.
+This will open a Kibana dashboard in a browser containing logs from all namespaces in the Kubernetes cluster